BryanH-81/BryanH-81/README.md

 - Veteran founder with a background in nonprofit operations and healthcare coordination
 - Built and maintained full-stack caregiver support systems using Angular and Node.js
 - Hands-on experience with HIPAA-adjacent workflows and real-world agency logistics
-- Former Treasurer of a 501(c)(3) youth hockey nonprofit — led filings, compliance, and ops
+- Treasurer of a 501(c)(3) youth hockey nonprofit — led filings, compliance, and ops
 - Strong focus on lean development, system security, and user empathy

 ---